Global Day of Prayer Founder to Pray on Kilimanjaro

 In a letter sent around the globe, Power wrote: "Of the 21 nations which did not participate in 2006, good progress is being made in making contact.
 My request and plea is that you would pray for God to release 'believers' in those nations to join with you and I, and a likely 350 - 400 million Christians across the globe."

 The Global Day of Prayer London event will take place at West Ham United FC, Upton Park, in east London on Sunday 27 May 2007.
 Church leaders and para-church organisations from across the denominational spectrum have offered their full support to the event which will gather tens of thousands of believers.

-Media sponsors of the event include Christian Today
+Media sponsors of the event include Christian Today and Premier Radio.

 For more information and tickets please visit: